gbirke/factory-book/chapters/intro.rst

 you the concepts and pitfalls of the factory and dependency injection container patters from first principles.
-Through the course of the book, we'll evolve a simple "To-Do" list application from a collection of spaghettti code to a Symfony application.
+Through the course of the book, we'll evolve a simple "To-Do" list application from a collection of spaghetti code to a Symfony application.

 The book takes inspiration from the Symfony documentation "`Create your own PHP Framework